sebastjanm/gratitude-bee/docs/realtime-chat.md

 ## Backend Architecture (Supabase)

-The backend is built with three core tables, server-side logic to simplify client operations, and robust security policies.
+The backend is built with three core tables, a separate `profiles` table for public user data, server-side logic to simplify client operations, and robust security policies.

 ### Database Schema

+#### `profiles` Table
+Crucially, public user data is stored in a `profiles` table, which is linked one-to-one with the private `auth.users` table.
+This is a Supabase best practice that enhances security.
+- `id` (uuid, fk -> auth.users.id, pk)
+- `full_name` (text, nullable)
+- `avatar_url` (text, nullable): Stores a URL to the user's avatar image.
+- `last_seen` (timestamptz, nullable): Tracks the last time the user was active.

 #### `conversations` Table
 Stores metadata for each chat thread.